Where can I obtain information about disability parking?

 Why does my friend, who is registered with the Disability Resource Center, receive different accommodations even though we have the same diagnosis?

-Each individual has distinct impacts related to their diagnosis and will may require different accommodations.
+Each individual has distinct impacts related to their diagnosis and may require different accommodations.
 Each program and class also present unique environmental barriers and have different essential requirements which may account for variations in accommodations.
 If you believe that a different accommodation will better meet your needs, please contact your Access Consultant.

 Will my registration with the Disability Resource Center appear on my official university records?